mskian/vue-cricket-score/README.md

 ![build-test](https://github.com/mskian/vue-cricket-score/workflows/build-test/badge.svg)

-Basic and Simple Live Cricket Score site Build using Vue.js
+Basic and Simple Live Cricket Score site Build using Vue.js and Tailwind CSS

 > This is an Demo and Sample site - Just clone or download the repo & modify/edit according to your Needs.